rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 which are all derived from `cudf::scalar`. e.g. A `numeric_scalar` holds a single numerical value, a `string_scalar` holds a single string.
 The data for the stored value resides in device memory.

+A `list_scalar` holds the underlying data of a list.
+This means the underlying data can be any type that cudf supports. e.g. A `list_scalar` representing a list of integers stores an `cudf::column` of type `INT32`, a `list_scalar` represents a list of list of integers stores an `cudf::column` of type `LIST`, which in turn stores a column of type `INT32`.

 |Value type|Scalar class|Notes|
 |-|-|-|
 |fixed-width|`fixed_width_scalar<T>`| `T` can be any fixed-width type|